yochannah/yo-yehudi.com/contact.md

 ## Looking to chat?

- I'm happy to chat for any reason, but especially keen to offer advice and mentorship to people who are taking their first steps in open source.
+ I'm happy to chat for any reason, but especially keen to offer advice and mentorship to people who are taking their first steps in open source, open science, or in research - whether or not you're in academia.
 [Book some time in my calendar](/calendar).